Skip to content

 • Nuvei

 Choose Nuvei if iGaming is your primary business.
-700+ methods, crypto, responsible gambling tools, 6 platform connectors.
+720+ methods, crypto, responsible gambling tools.
 Built for gambling, not adapted from a retail platform.
 AGA PSP of the Year 2024.

 • Paysafe

-Choose Paysafe if your European players expect Skrill and Neteller as deposit options.
-50M+ wallet users.
-No other provider can match this consumer reach in regulated European gambling markets.
+Choose Paysafe if your European players expect Skrill and Neteller as deposit options. a 7.8M-strong active wallet base per Paysafe's Q4 2025 reporting.
+No other provider matches this wallet reach in regulated European gambling markets.

 • Worldpay